libMesh/libmesh/README.md

 settings used to build the library.
 The major methods supported by the library are:

-* opt: Fully Optimized mode, with little to no error checking.
+* opt: Fully optimized mode, with little to no error checking.
 No debugging symbols are included in the resulting library.
-Agressive optimization flags are used.
+Aggressive optimization flags are used.

 * dbg: Full debugging mode - all useful compiler warnings are enabled, as well as robust internal state checking.
+The asymptotic complexity of some algorithms is allowed to be worse than the design spec states.

 * devel: Use high levels of compiler optimization, but also enable internal state checking.
 Debugging symbols are included, but the resulting